timitaiwo/language-learning-process/README.md

 15. Implement a class or struct that represents a person who has a name and an age.

-16. Implement a class or struct that represents a complex number x+y_i_.
+16. Implement a class or struct that represents a complex number x + y _i_.

 17. Implement class or struct methods that implement addition, subtraction, multiplication, and division with a second complex number.
-Include another that converts it to thr radial format (magnitude, angle).
+Include another that converts it to thr radial format i.e. defined by it's magnitude and  angle.

 x. implement  three sorting algorithms to sort the array/list ```[4, 3, 7, 7, 0, 5]``` (functions)
 <br>x. solve a dynamic programming problem, one using recursion and the other the bottom-top method.